50 ways food has changed in the last 50 years

 Although the first drink marketed specifically as an energy booster debuted in Japan in 1962, it was the invention of Red Bull in 1987 that fueled the rise of one of the biggest trends in beverage history: the energy drink craze.
 The sugar-, caffeine-, and taurine-based drink came to America 10 years later in 1997, and soon after, the tall, skinny, silver cans were everywhere.

 The early 2000s brought Monster Beverage, 5-Hour Energy, and the controversial Four Loko to the market, and today, over 20 years later, the energy drink industry is approaching the $20 billion mark.

 The food industry sells skinny

-As processed, sugary foods made America fatter, the food industry branched out into the obesity remedy business.
+As obesity-epidemic panic swept America, the food industry branched out into the dieting business.
 Heinz bought Weight Watchers in 1978, SlimFast was sold to the company that owns Ben & Jerry's and Wall's sausages in 2000, and Jenny Craig was gobbled up by Nestle, the chocolate and ice cream giant that was the most profitable company in the world in 2011.

 Chemicals stir the senses

-The last 50 years have witnessed a merger between the food industry and the chemical industry.
-Giant firms that bill themselves as “flavor companies” design and use chemicals that affect everything from a food’s color to its flavor, aroma, and texture.
-Words like “mouthfeel” and phrases like “repeat appeal” are buzzwords in the world of so-called flavor companies, whose services are used by everyone from fast food giants to candy makers.
+The last 50 years have witnessed a merger between the food and chemical industries.
+Giant firms that bill themselves as "flavor companies" design and use chemicals that affect everything from a food's color to its flavor, aroma, and texture.
+Buzzwords like "mouthfeel" and "repeat appeal" are favorites ofso-called flavor companies, whose services are used by everyone from fast food giants to candy makers.

 Margarine crashes and burns